Nycole Turmel

 Nycole was passionate about women’s place in the union, though her sense of social justice went beyond women’s issues and she was an active advocate for all groups seeking equity in the workforce.
 She was hard working and always strove to accept others.
 Throughout the 1990s she rose to the national level of the PSAC, serving terms as Fourth and First Executive Vice-President and then as National Executive Vice-President.
 Eventually her hard work paid off, and on May 5, 2000, Nycole was elected the first female National President of the PSAC.

 Nycole loved her job, and, as leader, made huge strides for women, minorities and the PSAC.
 She worked tirelessly to win a $3 billion settlement against the federal government, as a result achieving pay equity for female civil servants.
 She also oversaw the establishment of the National Aboriginal, Inuit, and Métis Network (NAIM), and sat as co-chair of the network.
+Thanks to our partners, you can find online to suit every preference and budget, from budget to top-of-the-range super stylish models.

 She did not limit her passion for social justice to the PSAC.
 Nycole has been an activist for the United Way since 1992, as well as playing a role in the Public Services International.
 There, she aimed for the goal of including women in unions at every level across the globe.
 Since 1991, she has also been a member of the New Democratic Party.
 After six years as President with the PSAC, she retired and turned to politics.